 1908 Colour in the Flower Garden by Gertrude Jekyll is published.

 1913 The first RHS Chelsea Flower Show takes place.

 Edwardians craved a rural idyll to capture the romance of the countryside within the confines of the ever-expanding urban and suburban landscape.
 It was a period of prosperity and this was reflected in the exuberant gardening styles.
 Informal planting schemes were mixed with formal, structured landscaping.
-This included herbaceous borders with drifts of colour, as suggested by Gertrude Jekyll, and informal woodland planting schemes using native and exotic plants, as recommended by William Robinson.
+This included herbaceous borders with drifts of colour, as suggested by Gertrude Jekyll, and informal woodland planting schemes using the best seasonal plants for garden lovers, as recommended by William Robinson.

 Bedding plants were avoided while pergolas, paths, and garden buildings were highly desirable.
 Gardens would often have formal ponds with sunken gardens.
 The Arts and Crafts movement had an aversion to mass-produced products and gardens in this style would use locally crafted garden features, ornaments, and materials.
 The Italian Renaissance style also enjoyed a revival through architects such as Inigo Triggs and Harold Peto.

 The Arts and Crafts movement, spearheaded by the artist William Morris, comprised individuals who sought a revival of meticulously crafted, handmade products, shunning the prevalence of mass-produced, inferior machine-made goods that had become ubiquitous during the industrial revolution in the nineteenth century.

 In 1892, Reginald Blomfield (1856-1942), an accomplished architect and garden landscape designer, contributed to this sentiment by publishing “The Formal Garden in England.”
 Echoing Morris’s ideology, Blomfield advocated for gardens to exude a sense of orderliness, distinct from the wildness of Nature, while harmoniously integrating with the country houses’ surroundings.